OWASP/www-policy/operational/events.md

 The event team may establish a discount code to provide complimentary registration for paid events, but this should be financially responsible and not exceed 20% of the total tickets available.
 If the desire is to run a mostly free event with more than 20% of tickets being complimentary, contact the OWASP Foundation to find sponsors for the event so it can be free for all attendees.

 If speakers or trainers need an assistant to run their session, a limited number of complimentary discount codes may be given to the trainer to give to nominated assistants to assist them throughout their talk or training session.
-Assistants who are simply sitting in on the class as a complementary attendee should instead be processed through the Awards and Scholarships policy so as to not disadvantage others, improve transparency, and to ensure that the complementary attendee if selected under an open and fair selection process, has full access to the entire event, and not just the session or training class.
+Assistants who are simply sitting in on the class as a complementary attendee should instead be processed through the Awards and Scholarships policy so as to not disadvantage others, improve transparency, and to ensure that the complementary attendee, if selected under an open and fair selection process, has full access to the entire event, and not just the session or training class.

 Complimentary registration should not be offered for training where a trainer fee is being paid without prior agreement from the trainer.
 Scholarships (see above) should be budgeted instead.